-- the seller's main home

-- inherited from a deceased estate

-- sold as part of a relationship break down.
+- the seller's main home - inherited from a deceased estate - sold as part of a relationship break down, or - transferred between certain associated persons (e.g. from a settlor to a family trust).

-Gain from sale of a property held for longer than five years may still be taxed if the Inland Revenue Department (IRD) considers that the seller acquired the property for a purpose or intention of resale, or if one or more of the specific land taxation provisions applies (for example, if the seller carried on, or was associated with someone who carried on, a business of land dealing, land development or building at the time of acquiring the property and sells that property within ten years).
+Gains from sale of a property held for longer than the relevant bright-line period (five years or 10 years) may still be taxed if the Inland Revenue Department (IRD) considers that the seller acquired the property for a purpose or intention of resale, or if one or more of the specific land taxation provisions applies (for example, if the seller carried on, or was associated with someone who carried on, a business of land dealing, land development or building at the time of acquiring the property and sells that property within 10 years).

-The Residential Land Withholding Tax (RLWT) applies where the seller is an offshore person and the residential land is sold within five years of acquisition (for properties acquired after 29 March 2018), or within two years of acquisition (for properties acquired between 1 October 2015 and 28 March 2018).
-The RLWT also applies to sales by New Zealand entities that are ultimately more than 25% owned or controlled by offshore persons.
+Residential Land Withholding Tax (RLWT) applies where the seller is an offshore person and the residential land is sold within the relevant "bright-line" period.
+RLWT also applies to sales by New Zealand entities that are ultimately more than 25% owned or controlled by offshore persons.
 (For more detail, refer to the section on New Zealand's crossborder tax regime.)

 Residents must provide an IRD number as part of the usual Land Information New Zealand transfer process.
-Non-residents must also provide a New Zealand IRD number as well as a home jurisdiction tax number together with another form of identification such as a passport.
-In order to obtain an IRD number, a non-resident will need a fully functional New Zealand bank account or confirmation from a New Zealand reporting entity that customer due diligence has been completed in accordance with New Zealand anti-money laundering (AML) legislation.
+Non-residents must also provide a New Zealand IRD number as well as a home jurisdiction tax number together with another form of identification - such as a passport.
+In order to obtain an IRD number, a nonresident will need a fully functional New Zealand bank account or confirmation from a New Zealand reporting entity that customer due diligence has been completed in accordance with New Zealand anti-money laundering (AML) legislation.